kaihosok/kaihosok/README.md

 - 👋 Hi, I’m @kaihosok
 - 👀 I’m interested in Automation
 - 🌱 I’m currently learning Networking and IaC
+- The code is sample code and we cannot guarantee or be responsible for any problems that may occur.

 <!---
 kaihosok/kaihosok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.